 \begin{defn} The diameter $D$ in a communicating MDP $M$ is defined as

 \end{defn}

-\subsubsection{The Learning Goal and the Notion of Regret}
+\subsection{The Learning Goal and the Notion of Regret}

-The goal of the learning agent is to maximize her accumulated reward after any $T$ steps.
+The goal of the learning agent is to maximize its accumulated reward after any $T$ steps.
 For the sake of simplicity, in the following we will however consider the \textit{average reward}

 where $s_t$ and $a_t$ are state and action at step $t$, respectively.
-Unlike the accumulated $T$-step reward, the average reward is known \cite{puterman} to maximized by a stationary policy $\pi^*$.
+Unlike the accumulated $T$-step reward, the average reward is known to be maximized by a stationary policy $\pi^*$~\cite{puterman}.
 The optimal average reward $\rho^*$ is a good proxy for the (expected) optimal $T$-step reward, as $T \rho^*$ differs from the latter at most by a term that is of order $D$, as noted by \cite{jaorau}.
 Accordingly, we measure the performance of the learning agent by considering its \textit{regret} after any $T$ times steps defined as

 where $r_t$ is the reward obtained by the agent at step~$t$.